 Parallax scrolling is a website design technique whereby the background and foreground are treated as two separate objects.
 When you scroll down the background and foreground move at two different speeds creating a sense of depth and motion.
 It gives your website a stunning look and improves customer engagement.
 See the video below.

-Finding a slide show component that integrates flawlessly with Wordpress is a challenge to say the least.
-The Wix Slide show Feature will showcase your images, upcoming products or showcase your art with style.
-Best of all its available by simply clicking the “add” button and choosing the slide show option.
+Finding a slide show component that integrates flawlessly with Wordpress is a challenge, to say the least.
+The Wix Slideshow Feature will showcase your images, upcoming products or showcase your art with style.
+Best of all its available by just clicking the “add” button and choosing the slide show option.
 What could be easier?

 Planning a new product launch or professional event?
 Simply create a new event and add it to your website.
 Then send great looking invitations and manage your guest list all in one place.
 It's the type of feature you'd spend an inordinate amount of time (and money) adding to Wordpress but with Wix its simple.